CMBM Investors Have Opportunity to Lead Cambium Networks Corporation Securities Fraud Lawsuit

-LOS ANGELES, June 25, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cambium Networks Corporation ("Cambium" or the "Company") (NASDAQ: CMBM).
+BENSALEM, Pa., June 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cambium Networks Corporation ("Cambium" or the "Company") (NASDAQ: CMBM).

 Class Period: May 8, 2023 – January 18, 2024